 According to Global Industry Analysts, an organization that tracks pharmaceutical trends, in a release issued on February 18, 2010:

 “The US market for allergy drugs is projected to exceed $14.7 billion by the year 2015.
-This is primarily driven by a continued rise in the number of patients suffering from allergies, including children; an aging population; and availability of a wide range of medicines… over-the-counter in pharmacies and drugs stores.”
+This is primarily driven by a continued rise in the number of patients suffering from allergies, including children; an aging population; and availability of a wide range of medicines… over-the-counter in pharmacies and drug stores.”

 There are, of course, a “newer generation” of OTC allergy medications, but they too can have side effects.
 The website RxList shows that Loratadine (Claritin) may cause fast or uneven heart rate; feeling like you might pass out; jaundice (yellowing of your skin or eyes); or seizures (convulsions) along with drowsiness and headache.